Sdcrouse/Sdcrouse.github.io/_posts/2018-11-30-my_journey_through_sql_group_by_and_order_by.markdown

 Well, it turns out I was only half right: ORDER BY is indeed used to sort data.
 However, GROUP BY is another story.
 Now, every command/method/function that returns a set of data has to return it in some default order, but *it's not the job of every command, GROUP BY included, to actually SORT that data!* But, then, what *is* GROUP BY supposed to do?

 I think the best way to explain this is with an example.
-Check out the table below (courtesy of http://support.sas.com/documentation/cdl/en/sqlproc/63043/HTML/default/viewer.htm#n00fjmxaad37mgn1rszsatq472zs.htm):
+Check out the table below, courtesy of [http://support.sas.com/documentation/cdl/en/sqlproc/63043/HTML/default/viewer.htm#n00fjmxaad37mgn1rszsatq472zs.htm](http://support.sas.com/documentation/cdl/en/sqlproc/63043/HTML/default/viewer.htm#n00fjmxaad37mgn1rszsatq472zs.htm).

 ![](http://support.sas.com/documentation/cdl/en/sqlproc/63043/HTML/default/images/proc-sql-ex3staff.png)